Home for The Holidays: Christmas Home Tour 2017

 This is our foyer table located in the entry way, which I decide to keep very simple with those infamous Pottery Barn reindeer everyone on the planet has, LOL.
 He is joined by my waving Waterford Santa Claus.
 You also might notice a little mistletoe hanging from the foyer chandelier in the mirror’s reflection.
 I just love keeping old holiday traditions alive.

 Off to your right is our formal living room with a brand new 7 1/2 ft tall flocked tree.
 As seen in a recent post where we were asked to partner with Arhuas and the American Forestry Foundation to create a info graphic about “Going Green for the Holidays”.
 This is our winter white Lenox tree, adorned with 20 years worth of collectable annual ornaments from Lenox China Company.
 While this is a very pretty tree in my home it is also very sentimental as it carries our very first dated wedding ornament.
 I like to decorated with authentic things that mean something to out family and will invoke happy memories.
 So I am afraid that while the color scheme, ribbon and picks may change this tree will always be filled with Lenox Ornaments.
 I also have placed few of my large nutcrackers on display in this room as well.
 I have a bit of a affinity for nutcrackers and have decided to scatter them through out my home this year.
-We are also doing a fun Instagram video twice a week until the holiday of my Suite Singing Nutcrackers.
-Be sure to check it out as they are pretty funny and suitable for the whole family.
+We are also doing a fun Instagram video twice a week until the holidays called my Suite Singing Nutcrackers.
+Be sure to check it out as they are pretty funny, and suitable for the whole family.
+Just a fun side note, they will be preformed by a famous puppeteer, who shall remain anonymous for now, but those of you that know me know who I am speaking about wink, wink.
 As you head out toward the great room you will pass by our dining room.
 This years tablescape is themed The Holly & The Ivy, which is over flowing from this amazing “yule” log centerpiece.
 To keep with the rustic feel, we added a set of slim pines, a few more nutcrackers and this sweet vintage wooden toy train I found at the antique market.

 We have set the table with gold chargers, red napkins and our Holiday Holly Berry china, also by Lenox.
 You can check out more details on this fantastic tablescape on my blog post The Holly & The Ivy which will be available on December 11th.
 As you head out of the dining room you are greeted by our festive holiday family room.
 This room is home to our impressive 15 ft travel tree.
 All of the ornaments on this tree have come from all of our travels over the years.
 This is such a fun tree to put up every year as we reminisce about our adventures of traveling around the world.
 This year I have carried the check theme into this room with a scarf garland instead of ribbon and red glittery stars, for my Christmas in the Stars theme.
 The mantle is only a small piece of garland, as not to block the almighty television.
 It is filled with berries, and velvet poinsettias added in for color.
 The television is flanked by Santa boot rosemary trees, while my frisky reindeer frolic on the hearth.
 Please know you will never find a real poinsettia in my home, because I have cats, and the poinsettia is highly toxic to all pets, dogs and cats.
 See our post “12 Pet Safe Houseplants” for the complete list.
 As you can probably see, we have a lot of garland spanning through out the house.
 I liked the natural look of the thinner garland on the balcony railing adorned with a simple strand of pinecones on a knotted burlap ribbon.
 I am finding that I prefer similar decorations these day, about 5 years ago these things would have been covered with bows and lights.
 So, I am slowly transitioning to a simpler kind of Christmas decor.The staircase has a thicker more dense garland and is filled with berries, giant pinecones, magnolia leaves, pine, cedar, and cypress greenery for a live look with out all the shedding mess.
 We have added some fun holiday pillows to the drop zone area and cleared the coat rack since we will be receiving many guests over the holiday season.
 This time of year, I always like to add little unexpected treats through out my home too.
 It makes the decorations fun for the kiddos that stop by, and even the adults.
 This little elf tucked away into the garland has a treat sack full of soft chewy peppermints.